-Based on my family’s traditional Brazilian pinto beans, this recipe has a deep smoky flavor, creamy beans and incredibly tasty broth.
+Based on my family’s traditional Brazilian pinto beans recipe, this method has a deep smoky flavor, creamy beans and incredibly tasty broth.
 I use the stove top (slower) method of cooking, in a dutch oven all the ingredients come together and the result is nothing but a perfect batch of Brazilian pinto beans, ready to eat or be added to your favorite recipes!

 It is no coincidence that we Brazilians are known for our delicious food particularly BEANS.
 For once our beans have a delicious deep smoky flavor while the beans are creamy and broth is thick.
 It is truly like no other!
 The second part reason is probably because we eat beans everyday, in fact beans have its own dedicated group on the food pyramid chart.
 For Brazilians it is hard to imagine having a meal without beans.

-You can use the quick soaking method that is explained in the recipe.
-Follow these easy instructions;
+You can use the quick soaking method that is explained in the pinto beans recipe.
+Follow these easy instructions:

 - Wash and drain the beans

 - Transfer clean beans to a large pot (dutch oven or any heavy pot)

 - Cover and bring to a boil